drewbelf/cv/index.md

 ### academic

 `2022`
 "Notes on 'Hypostasis' in the Christologies of Albert the Great and the *Summa halensis*."
-Paper accepted for "Bonaventure a Reader of Albert" Panel.
+Paper on "Bonaventure a Reader of Albert" Panel.
 47th Annual International Patristic, Medieval, and Renaissance Studies Conference.
 Villanova University.
 October 21–23.

 "Penal Solidarity: A Reading of Atonement according to the *Summa halensis*."
-Paper on the "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
+Paper on "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Medieval Philosophy and Theology Conference.
 University of Notre Dame.
 May 19–21.

 `2021`
 "Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
 Historical Theology Colloquium.
 Boston College.
 April 20.